-Test generators allow you to create test questions and answers in Word, then upload them into a Blackboard test all at once.
-This can save time because you do not need to go through Blackboard’s somewhat laborious process of creating one question at a time in the test tool.
+Test generators allow you to create test questions and answers in Word, then upload them into a Blackboard Pool all at once.
+This can save time because you do not need to go through Blackboard’s somewhat laborious process of creating one question at a time in the Test tool.

 Other ways to create tests